klychliiev/Meduzzen_AI_Internship/README.md

 | Polyglot  | Polyglot supports various multilingual applications and offers a wide range of analysis.
 Applications: language detection, tokenization, NER, POS-tagginf, sentiment analysis. | :white_check_mark:  |
 | nltk  | Suite of libraries and programs for symbolic and statistical NLP for English written in the Python programming language. | :no_entry: |

-### Email
+### :love_letter: Emails classification

-Working on tasks related to email classification and extraction, we deal with the text data in the first place, therefore, libraries listed in the NLP eection will come in handy.
+Working on tasks related to email classification and extraction, we deal with the text data in the first place, therefore, libraries listed in the NLP section will come in handy.
 For emails classification we can use sklearn and tensorflow/keras libraries.

-### Object Detection (CV)
+### :video_camera: Object Detection (CV)

 Useful Python packages for image & video data processing: